Skip to content

 The 3PL Process

 Your business likely sells products across multiple channels.
-This means that your fulfillment warehouse will need to understand and integrate multiple sales platforms or create a custom API to handle your needs.
+This means that your fulfillment warehouse will need to understand and integrate multiple sales platforms or create a custom integration to handle your needs.
 They should also offer a dashboard that allows you to view orders and track their progress in real-time.
+For businesses leveraging dropshipping, integration ensures that when a customer places an order, it’s automatically sent along to the supplier, who then ships the product directly to the customer.

 Freight Shipping and Receiving

-Both full truckload (FTF) and less than truckload (LTL) freight can help you save money on freight costs, especially if you ship large orders to commercial or wholesale customers.
+Both full truckload (FTL) and less than truckload (LTL) freight arranged by a 3PL can help you save money on freight costs, especially if you ship large orders to commercial or wholesale customers.
 These freight services help you ship products between warehouses or get them to a distribution point that is closer to your end customers.

 Another value of a 3PL is that they can help guide you along the freight process, helping you find better deals and customer service for your shipping needs.